GlitchMill/tunarr/README.md

 ## Getting Started 🚀

-To Start with Tunarr, you'll need to install it on your machine

 ### Prerequisites 📜

 - Rust installed on your machine.
 If you haven't installed Rust yet, follow the [official Rust installation guide](https://www.rust-lang.org/tools/install).